tmszatkowski/agilescrumfortrello/README.md

 - STORY POINTS: Set Story Points for Trello Cards
 - TIME SPENT: Set time spent on tasks.
+- FILTERING TIME SPENT: Discover how much time is spent based on particular criteria, e.g. who is the most / the least overbooked.
 - TAGS: Group Cards into tags, User Stories or projects, these are colored automagically to save you time.
 - PROGRESS BARS: Visualize your Sprint progress instantly with unobstrusive background progress bars on both cards and lists.
 - HEADER SEPARATORS: Use header separators to group cards inside lists.
 - VISUAL AIDS: Cards with more Story Points have a slightly increased font size so you can distinguish bigger from smaller tasks at a glance.

 Instructions
 ------------------